xycabcd/jFCGIHelper/README.md

 > [!IMPORTANT]
 > jFCGIHelper may have bad designes.
 It.
 For example, a certain variable you need might not exist.
->
-> If you found one, report it in Issues.
-Please!

 > [!IMPORTANT]
->
-> jFCGIHelper is not tested
+> jFCGIHelper is not tested.
+Bugs might present.

 ## Documents and Guides